mustachedk/mustache-agillic-android-sdk/docs/AgillicSolutionSetup.md

 <img src="resources/setup4.png">

-**Enter Service account.** This should correspond to the service account key of a Firebase service account authorized to manage Firebase features such as the Firebase Cloud Messaging API.
+**Enter Service account and remember to click save.** This should correspond to the service account key of a Firebase service account authorized to manage Firebase features such as the Firebase Cloud Messaging API.
 Access or create a service account by navigating to [Google Cloud Platform](https://console.cloud.google.com).
 From there select your Firebase project.
 Then click IAM & Admin in the sidebar and then Service Accounts.